Estimating Condition Number with Graph Neural Networks

-Comparing the empirical results of Scheme 1 and Scheme 2, GNN exhibits a relatively smaller LRE in Scheme~1 for both 1-and 2-norm cases.
-However, the 2-norm of a matrix is also a tricky task for estimating so the Scheme~2 is more practical for 2-norm condition number estimation.
-Across the tests, the dominant bottleneck in GNN approach is its inference time.
-In both prediction schemes, Hager-Higham (SciPy) exhibits close runtime compared to the exact method and a higher runtime that the Hager-Higham method.
-The favorable speed of the exact method is largely attributable to the fact that both the Exact and Hager-Higham approaches are deployed on the GPU, while Hager-Higham (SciPy) is deployed on the CPU).
-Besides, it is observed that Golub–Kahan method with increasing iterations achieves significant increase of runtime, though the error prone is decreased.
+Comparing the empirical results of Scheme 1 and Scheme 2, GNN exhibits a relatively smaller LRE and less runtime in Scheme~1 for both 1-and 2-norm cases.
+However, the 2-norm of a matrix is also a tricky task for estimating so Scheme~2 is more practical for 2-norm condition number estimation.
+Across the tests, the dominant bottleneck in the GNN approach lies in its inference phase.